-- Educate yourself and remained informed.
-When Southern University at New Orleans is threatened by Tropical Storm students, faculty, and staff will be notified of cancellations and closures by SUNO Emergency Text Alert System.
+- Educate yourself and remain informed.
+When Tropical storms threaten Southern University at New Orleans, students, faculty, and staff will be notified of cancellations and closures by SUNO Emergency Text Alert System.

 - Review SUNO's Hurricane Emergency Preparedness Plan.

 - Take time to make an emergency plan.
 NOLA Ready features the ability to make your very own plan which includes templates.

 - Gather supplies and build an emergency kit.
 You should be prepared and have on-hand supplies to last up to 48-72 hours.
 Supplies you should include are:

 - NOAA weather radio: battery or hand crank, extra batteries for both

 - Flashlight and extra batteries

 - First aid kit: to include any medication or prescription